first load your data and create a behavpy instance of it df.display()

 For an aggregate view of your variable of interest over time, use the .plot_overtime() method to visualise the mean variable over your given time frame or split it into sub groups using the information in your metadata.

 # If wrapped is True each specimens data will be aggregated to one 24 day before being aggregated as a whole.
-If you want to view each day seperately, keep wrapped False. # A moving average is applied to the data with a window of 30 (30 mins if your time delta is 60 seconds).
-This can be changed with the parameter avg_window fig = df.plot_overtime( variable = 'moving', wrapped = True, avg_window = 30 ) fig.show() # the plots will show the mean with 95% confidence intervals in a lighter colour around the mean
+If you want to view each day seperately, keep wrapped False. # To achieve the smooth plot a moving average is applied, we found averaging over 30 minutes gave the best results # So if you have your data in rows of 10 seconds you would want the avg_window to be 180 (the default) # Here the data is rows of 60 seconds, so we only need 30 fig = df.plot_overtime( variable = 'moving', wrapped = True, avg_window = 30 ) fig.show() # the plots will show the mean with 95% confidence intervals in a lighter colour around the mean

 # You can seperate out your plots by your specimen labels in the metadata.
 Specify which column you want fromn the metadata with facet_col and then specify which groups you want with facet_args # What you enter for facet_args must be in a list and be exactly what is in that column in the metadata # Don't like the label names in the column, rename the graphing labels with the facet_labels parameter.
 This can only be done if you have a same length list for facet_arg.
 Also make sure they are the same order fig = df.plot_overtime( variable = 'moving', facet_col = 'species', facet_arg = ['D.vir', 'D.ere', 'D.wil', 'D.sec', 'D.yak'], facet_labels = ['D.virilis', 'D.erecta', 'D.willistoni', 'D.sechellia', 'D.yakuba'] ) fig.show() # if you're doing circadian experiments you can specify when night begins with the parameter circadian_night to change the phase bars at the bottom.
 E.g. circadian_night = 18 for lights off at ZT 18.